lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 ### Token ID Metadata

-If your token is an [LSP8](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) NFT or Collection, you can fetch the metadata of specific token IDs by either:
+If your token is an [LSP8](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) NFT or Collection, you can fetch the metadata of specific token IDs.
+However, there are different ways of retrieving token ID metadata based on the configuration of the contract.
+You can either:

-- **calling the [`getDataForTokenId(...)`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8Enumerable.md#getdatafortokenid) function**: Using this method, you retrieve individual metadata for a specific ID directly.
-This should be done when the tokenIDs **do not follow a numeral sequence** or have to be **created or updated individually**.
+- **call [`getDataForTokenId(...)`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8Enumerable.md#getdatafortokenid)**: By using this method, you retrieve the individual metadata directly on the contract.
+This is the **default and recommended procedure**, as it can be used regardless of if token IDs follow a numeral sequence, are created individually after contract creation, or if the metadata was updated for a certain subset.
-- **reading the [`LSP8TokenMetadataBaseURI`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenmetadatabaseuri) key**: Using this method, you can access all the asset data within one folder, and generate the links dynamically.
-This is done when the token IDs of an NFT or Collection **can be pre-determined and set up** or may be **updated as a whole**.
+- **read [`LSP8TokenMetadataBaseURI`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenmetadatabaseuri)**: By using this method, you can dynamically generate the URL to individul metadata files.
+This is usually done when the token IDs of an NFT or Collection can be pre-determined by a sequence, are set up in advance, or if metadata is uploaded or updated in bulk.

 :::info Order of Data Fetches

-Due to multiple versions of setting and fetching token IDs based on the asset conditions, returned values might be empty.
-Therefore, it's **recommended to first call** the [`getDataForTokenId(...)`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8Enumerable.md#getdatafortokenid) to get a specific metadata.
-If the individual token ID data is not set, **continue to retrieve** the [`LSP8TokenMetadataBaseURI`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenmetadatabaseuri) of the [LSP8](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) contract.
+Due to different versions of setting and fetching token IDs based on the asset conditions, returned values might be empty.
+Therefore, it's **recommended to first call** the [`getDataForTokenId(...)`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8Enumerable.md#getdatafortokenid) to check for specific metadata.
+If the metadata is not set on the token ID, **continue to retrieve** the [`LSP8TokenMetadataBaseURI`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenmetadatabaseuri) of the [LSP8](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) contract.

-If neither `Token ID Data` nor `Base URI` entries are set, you should fall back to the [Global Token Information](#global-token-information), potentially including a BaseURI that can be used as described within the [Get JSON Content](#get-json-content) section.
+If neither _Token ID Metadata_ nor _Base URI_ are set, you should fall back and fetch the [Global Token Information](#global-token-information), potentially including a Base URI to [retrieve the JSON content](#get-the-json-content).

 :::

-To retrieve token ID metadata, you will have to make direct contract calls.Therefore, install a provider library to set up the contract and import the related contract ABIs.
-We will use the [`erc725.js`](../../tools/erc725js/getting-started.md) and [`lsp-smart-contracts`](../../tools/lsp-smart-contracts/getting-started.md) libraries to easily get [ERC725Y](../../standards/lsp-background/erc725.md) data keys and decode their values.
+To get token ID metadata, you will have to make direct contract calls.Therefore, install a provider library, set up the contract, and import the related contract ABIs.
+Its also recommended to use the [`erc725.js`](../../tools/erc725js/getting-started.md) and [`lsp-smart-contracts`](../../tools/lsp-smart-contracts/getting-started.md) libraries to easily get [ERC725Y](../../standards/lsp-background/erc725.md) data keys and decode their values.

 <Tabs groupId="provider-lib">
   <TabItem value="ethers" label="ethers">